Alcohol Lied to Me: The Intelligent Escape from Alcohol Addiction

 The illusions of a drug

-As you will discover in this book, it’s all just the ego creating illusions of grandeur to cover up a bad habit that it would rather you keep up (because it feels nice, or rather it stops an unpleasant sensation of self-induced pain).
+As you will discover in this book, it’s all just the ego creating illusions of grandeur to cover up a bad habit that it would rather you keep up (because it feels nice, or instead, it stops an unpleasant sensation of self-induced pain).

-Intelligent and wealthy people have simply found a way to put a veil of acceptability and snobbery over a common drug addiction.
+Intelligent and wealthy people have found a way to put a veil of acceptability and snobbery over a common drug addiction.